tiffanywang3/flagger-app-mesh-demo/README.md

     * Progressive delivery operator: Flagger instance that automates canary releases on top of App Mesh
 * `app mesh` as the service mesh (comprised of the App Mesh controller, CRDs, Grafana, sidecar injector, Prometheus)
-* GitOps to ensure Git is the source of truth for declarative infrastructure and applications
+* GitOps operational method to ensure Git is the source of truth for declarative infrastructure and applications
-* `fluxctl` to allow Flux to automatically apply and deploy contents of your Git repository
+* `fluxctl` to allow Flux, the GitOps operator created by Weaveworks, to automatically apply and deploy contents of your Git repository.
+Fluxctl is another Weaveworks OSS project that will be used for today's demo for time's sake.
-* `flagger` to implement Canary deployments and progressive delivery, automating the release process for applications running on Kubernetes
+* `flagger` to implement progressive delivery.
+Created by Weaveworks, Flagger is a Kubernetes operator that automates the promotion of canary deployments.

 ## Automated Canary Promotion